-- If you are lacking fluid in the body (dehydrated) or take ‘water tablets’ (diuretics).
+- If you lack fluid in the body (dehydrated), take ‘water tablets’ (diuretics).

 - If you are taking other medications.
-This includes any medication you are taking that is available to buy without a prescription, as well as herbal medicines and complementary medicines.
+This includes any medication you accept that is available to buy without a prescription, herbal, and complementary medicines.

-- If you have ever had an allergic reaction to a medication.
+- If you have ever had an allergic reaction to a cure.

-Before beginning this treatment, read the printed information leaflet of the manufacturer that is inside your package.
+Before beginning this treatment, read the manufacturer’s printed information leaflet inside your package.
 The brochure will give you more information about the medication and a complete list of the side effects you may experience when taking it.

 Take one or two 5 mg tablets with a drink of water (do not take it with milk).
 The tablets are taken around 10-12 hours to function; therefore, it is best to take them at bedtime.
 Do not chew or break the tablets.